 Elizabeth Ann Linn (1875-1973)

-Elizabeth is a daughter of William Linn, Jr & Luella Greene.
+Elizabeth was born in Hartland, the daughter of William Linn, Jr & Luella Greene.
 Her grandfather, William Linn, Sr is a brother of Archibald Linn.

 She operated a Variety Store on Commercial Street in the Hartland Drug Store Block and was quite fond of collecting postcards.

 She was also very active in the early Suffragette Movement in Hartland.